Spare-Network/pool-reference/README.md

 ### 1/8 vs 7/8
-Note that the coinbase rewards in Chia are divided into two coins: the farmer coin and the pool coin.
+Note that the coinbase rewards in Spare are divided into two coins: the farmer coin and the pool coin.
 The farmer coin (1/8) only goes to the puzzle hash signed by the farmer private key, while the pool coin (7/8) goes to the pool.
 The user transaction fees on the blockchain are included in the farmer coin as well.
 This split of 7/8 1/8 exists to prevent attacks where one pool tries to destroy another by farming partials, but never submitting winning blocks.